sagemath/trac_to_gh/Issue 5771.md

 # Issue 5771: %latex should issue a warning if latex isn't installed on the system

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5771

 Original creator: mabshoff